NUpolisci/NU-math-camp/resources/README.md

 - [Toggl Time Keeper](https://toggl.com/) is good for keeping tabs on where your time is going.
 [Centered](https://www.centered.app/download) is an app that is mindful of flow states while working, allowing you to plan your activity, center your work in a flow, and track your activity.
 The [Pomodoro Timer](https://pomofocus.io/) sets 25 minute time increments, found to be helpful for ensuring bouts of productivity bracketed by short breaks.

-- The [Freedom](https://freedom.to/) allows you to block websites that might be distracting or give in to procrastination.
+- The [Freedom](https://freedom.to/) allows you to block websites that might be distracting or allow you to give in to procrastination.

 - [Trello Project Management](https://trello.com/) helps to plan projects in the long- and short-term, good visualization tool.
 [Todoist](https://todoist.com/) is great for checklists.
 Both allow you to set deadlines for yourself.